 Configure

-statements allow you to set default settings for the disks defined below.
-The porperties will remain the same until the nextDEFAULT
+DEFAULTstatements allow you to set default settings for the disks defined below.
+The porperties will remain the same until the nextDEFAULTstatement is defined.- The

 - The